Keeper vs Dashlane – which is the top competitor?

 Desktop apps

-Keeper’s desktop apps are available to those on Windows, Linux, and Mac.
-The app is clean, modern, and easy to navigate.
-The menu is clearly visible and offers quick access to your vault, identity and payment details, security audit, and deleted items.
-Plus, there’s an option to easily create new entries, too.
+Keeper’s desktop apps are available on Windows, Linux, and Mac.
+The interface is clean, modern, and easy to navigate.
+The menu is clearly visible and offers quick access to your vault, identity, and payment details, security audit, and deleted items.
+Plus, there’s also an option to easily create new entries.

 Well-structured and thoughtfully organized, I’d say that the app perfectly walks the line between functionality and simplicity.
 Both newbies and experienced users will have no problem navigating the app.